NathanPaceydev/Smartwatch-Car-Relay-Controller/README.md

 # Magna-Relay
 Android App for Wear OS, using android studio in Java.
-Converted from the NCD relay app for tablets.
+Converted from the NCD relay app for tablets. i